Recently I found myself constrained by the puny 200GB of my Mac Book Pro and I bought a 500GB Seagate drive to replace it (a fast 7200 rpm one).

 - go back to leave the laptop

+- go again to collect the repaired laptop the next day or so.
 So all in all: about 6h spend travelling back and forth + no laptop for a couple of day + the risk that some indiscreet technician start looking through my personal stuff.

 Instead, I went back to the iFixit website:

 - found out the list of spare parts available from their store